Socialist Alternative (United States): Political positions

-Socialist Alternative is a Trotskyist, revolutionary socialist party that advocates democratic socialism as an alternative to bureaucratic socialism of the former Soviet Union and the capitalist democratic model, which it describes as designed to benefit only the "ruling class and disenfranchise working people".
+Socialist Alternative is a Trotskyist, revolutionary socialist party that advocates democratic socialism as an alternative to bureaucratic socialism of the former Soviet Union and the capitalist democratic model, which it sees as designed to benefit only the "ruling class and disenfranchise working people".

-The party holds that the former Soviet Union was not socialist, but instead a "tragic degeneration" of the Russian Revolution and the socialist tradition.
-While it views the Russian Revolution positively as a mass democratic revolution of the working class in Russia, it opposes Joseph Stalin's reign of terror following the death of Vladimir Lenin.
-Like other Leninist and Trotskyist parties, it upholds the principles of democratic centralism in order to ensure "bottom-up democracy" among party members.
+The party holds that the Soviet Union was not socialist but a "tragic degeneration" of the Russian Revolution and the socialist tradition.
+It views the Russian Revolution favorably as a mass democratic revolution of the working class, but opposes Joseph Stalin's reign of terror after Vladimir Lenin's death.
+Like other Leninist and Trotskyist parties, it upholds the principles of democratic centralism to ensure "bottom-up democracy" among party members.

-Socialist Alternative expressed solidarity with 2019-2020 Hong Kong protests and opposes the Chinese Communist Party's suppression of opposition.
+Socialist Alternative expressed solidarity with the 2019-2020 Hong Kong protests and opposes the Chinese Communist Party's suppression of opposition.

-In contrast to most US socialist groups, Socialist Alternative supports a socialist two-state solution in the Israeli–Palestinian conflict, with a democratic socialist Palestinian state and Israeli state and shared capital city in Jerusalem.
+Unlike most US socialist groups, Socialist Alternative supports a socialist two-state solution in the Israeli–Palestinian conflict, with a democratic socialist Palestinian state and Israeli state and shared capital city in Jerusalem.